-Form 8938 Penalty 2019: Reasonable Cause & IRS Abatement.
-Form 8938 penalties involving the late or unfiled FATCA reporting on Form 8938 will vary.
+The Form 8938 penalty involves the late or unfiled FATCA reporting of Form 8938 will vary.
 8938 form penalties will vary, depending on each filer’s particular facts and circumstances.

 A person may even be able to obtain a penalty waiver using Streamlined Foreign Offshore Procedures or Reasonable Cause (if the IRS agent is feeling friendly) and avoid being penalized upwards of $60,000 (for multiple years of non-compliance)

 As provided by the IRS: